 RVs have three tanks for liquids: the fresh water tank, the gray water tank, and the black tank.
 The fresh tank stores fresh water that you put in with a hose from your house before you leave.
 The gray tank is where the water from the shower and kitchen sink goes to be stored until you dump.
 The black water tank is where the toilet deposits go.

 Trailers come with a variety of different water capacity tanks.
 Even though my trailer has a relatively large 43 gallon fresh water tank.
 With me, my wife, and our three little kids, that’s plenty of water to cook with, use the restroom, and drink from for 4 days.
 However, it’s not enough to shower with for those four days.
 We can really only last 2.5 days if me and my wife take short showers one morning.
+In this article, I talk about, on average, how many gallons of water an RV can usually hold.
+I answer this question, as well as give tips on how to preserve your water.

 The water in a new trailer can have a tendency to taste a little plasticy until you run water through it a few times, but it’s okay.
 After a trailer has been winterized, you have to run TONS AND TONS of water through the system to get all the antifreeze out of the lines.
 Still, it can have a lingering weird taste.
 We usually bring bottled water to drink.